Global IFRS Insurance Survey 2018 has been saved

 Deloitte commissioned the EIU to conduct a global survey of 340 senior insurance executives and obtain the perspectives of a number of industry professionals in February and March 2018, to access insurers' views on the scale and complexity of the implementation challenge.

-The geographical coverage of respondents includes Canada, the UK, France, Italy, Germany, Japan, Switzerland, Spain, the Netherlands, China, South Korea and the US.
-The survey covers a wide range of insurance businesses, including life, non-life, composite, health and reinsurance companies, of varying size measured by net written premium to ensure our insights are representative of the views of all insurance companies subject to IFRS regulations.
+The geographical coverage of respondents includes Canada, the United Kingdom, France, Italy, Germany, Japan, Switzerland, Spain, the Netherlands, China, South Korea, and the United States.
+The survey covers a wide range of insurance businesses, including life, non-life, composite, health, and reinsurance companies of varying size measured by the net written premium to ensure our insights are representative of the views of all insurance companies subject to IFRS regulations.